RobotLeopard86/CacaoEngine/docs/manual/excodes.md

 10. `WrongType` - A value of a different type than the expected one was passed
 11. `IO` - An IO error occurred
 12. `BadCompileState` - Something was in the wrong compilation state
+13. `BadValue` - A given value was not the expected one